-Warren Road Primary School is a large 4-form entry academy, with over 840 pupils, set in extensive grounds on the edge of Orpington, in the London Borough of Bromley.
+Warren Road Primary School is a large 4-form entry academy on the edge of Orpington in the London Borough of Bromley.
 We are an ‘Outstanding’ school and well-established National Teaching School (designated by the National College for Teaching and Leadership).

 Our mission statement for Literacy is: ‘Children love English and are excited to read, write and express themselves.’
 Before TfW, 61% of children said that they enjoyed Literacy and felt confident as writers.
 After the first year of TfW, a staggering 91% of children felt this way, meaning that – in the space of a year – we changed the attitude of 216 children…and this percentage continues to rise!